octo-technology/OpenTezos/docs/michelson/tutorial.md

 ##### Other basic stack operators (DIG DUG)

-Other instructions allows to change the position of elements in the stack such as `DIG` and `DUG`.
+Other instructions allow to change the position of elements in the stack such as `DIG` and `DUG`.
 Other stack operators are described in the "Stack operations" section.

 The `DIG n` instruction moves the n-th element of the stack to the top of the stack.